Waffen SS Panzer Grenadier casualties

 4 metal figures for German Waffen SS Panzer Grenadier Squad casualties in winter order:

 Machine Gun Team:

-- NCO with with reversible quilted suit, M43 cap with MP40 sub-machine gun.
+- NCO fallen on ammunition box with reversible quilted suit, hood up and MP40 submachine gun.

 - Grenadier with reversible quilted suit, helmet with camo cover, with Kar98 rifle.